 Some Ways Our School Supports Diversity and Inclusion

 Dean Boris Lushniak leads a team dedicated to providing a diverse, inclusive, and welcoming school.
-This team includes an associate dean for diversity and inclusion, an associate dean for academic affairs, an assistant dean for undergraduate education and a health equity officer.
-The school’s Diversity Council, with broad representation from faculty, staff and students, oversees implementation of our Strategic Plan for Diversity and Inclusion and assesses our progress.
+This team includes a diversity officer, an associate dean for academic affairs, an assistant dean for undergraduate education and a health equity officer.
+The school’s Diversity & Inclusion Council, with broad representation from faculty, staff and students, oversees implementation of our Strategic Plan for Diversity and Inclusion and assesses our progress.
 Despite many achievements, we constantly strive to expand diversity and inclusiveness throughout the School and to ensure that all members of our community share the responsibility for diversity leadership.

 Our Diverse Student Body

 The School of Public Health is committed to recruiting, retaining, and graduating a diverse student body and to optimizing students’ potential for academic success.
 Excellent one-on-one advising, mentoring, internships, and research opportunities prepare students to be culturally-competent public health professionals.

 While we recognize that diversity is more than numbers, we are proud of the racial/ethnic and gender diversity of our students, as well as the other dimensions of diversity that they represent.
 The University of Maryland is one of the top degree-granting institutions for African American and minority students in the nation, and our school has one of the most diverse student bodies on the campus.